sugamxp/mongodb-hack/README.md

 Hi everyone!
 We're excited to introduce our digital "Shark Tank" simulator.

-Our project uses AI to create interactive photorealistic agents of industry titans like Mark Cuban, Marc Andreessen, Paul Graham, and Sam Altman (as well as a surprise guest Ethan, one our Hackathon hosts and the founder and CEO of Mixpeek).
+Our project uses AI to create interactive photorealistic agents of industry titans like Mark Cuban, Marc Andreessen, Paul Graham, and Sam Altman.
 This platform serves as a virtual venture capital feedback tool, offering founders a unique opportunity to present their business ideas anytime, anywhere.

 Our goal is simple yet ambitious -- to provide every entrepreneur with a VC in their pocket.
 Users can pitch their startups to our digital panel, request funding, and engage in negotiations as if in a real-life pitch meeting.
 Following their pitch, users receive comprehensive feedback on various aspects of their business model and presentation, helping them to further refine their pitch and business strategy.